 The provisions of Clause 18.17(o) also apply to this Service Request.

+Where the SMETS1 ESME has, according to the EPCL, a GroupID = “EA” (with its EPCL meaning) then the SMETS1 Response shall not contain any LogEntries (with its MMC meaning) where the SMETS1 ESME has been configured with an ElectricityBillingCalendar Periodicity of Daily (with their DUIS meanings).

 Retrieve Billing Data Log (Payment Based Debt Payments) (SRV 4.4.4)

 Where an Add Credit Command has never resulted in the recovery of any Payment-based Debt (with their SMETS1 meanings) on the target SMETS1 GSME the S1SP shall return a SMETS1 Alert indicating failure.